Sarapuce/poor-vpn/README.md

 ## Principle

 It uses Github runners as an exit node and tailscale to make the connection between your computer and the runner.
 Tailscale could probably be replaced by something else.
+(Github if you read this, It is just a PoC I would never use it)

 ## Requierments
 - [Tailscale](https://tailscale.com/) CLI installed